-- date: An eight-character quoted string consisting of a two-digit month, a two-digit day, and a two-digit year, separated by hyphens. - number: A six-digit number, or a value of the form N.A where N is a six-digit number and A is a letter. - tag: A single letter.

-Edge An edge connector to be listed at the bottom of the page, above comments and engineering changes.

-An Edge specification has only one required field.

-• text: An eight-character identifier or quoted string - probably usually a quoted string because the nomenclature begins with a digit and contains letters, such as 01B4D04J.

-Input Description of an input signal at the left edge of the page.
+- number: A six-digit number, or a value of the form N.A where N is a six-digit number and A is a letter. - tag: A single letter. - Edge An edge connector to be listed at the bottom of the page, above comments and engineering changes.
+An Edge specification has only one required field. - text: An eight-character identifier or quoted string probably usually a quoted string because the nomenclature begins with a digit and contains letters, such as 01B4D04J. - Input Description of an input signal at the left edge of the page.
+An Input specification should have a label so that it can be referenced by the from field of a Line specification.

-An Input specification is required to have a label beginning with I, followed by a letter in A-HJ to indicate the box region, and a digit in 1-6 to indicate the vertical position within that region.
 An Input specification has the following fields.
-Unless otherwise specified, all are required.

-- edge: Either an eight character identifier or quoted string as described above for the text field of an EC specification, or a value of the form E.T where E is such an identifier and T is a one character tag.
+Unless otherwise specified, all are required. - edge: Either an eight character identifier or quoted string as described above for the text field of an EC specification, or a value of the form E.T where E is such an identifier and T is a one character gag.
 This field is optional.
-If it appears, the edge connector and tag will be listed at the bottom of the page and the tag will be shown adjacent to the third line, as described above. - level: + or -, followed by a letter in MNPRSTUVWXYZ. - logic: A logic page identifier consisting of four numeric fields separated by dots.
+If it appears, the edge connector and tag will be listed at the bottom of the page and the tag will be shown adjacent to the third line, as described above. - level: + or -, followed by a letter in NPRSTUMWXYZV. - logic: A logic page identifier consisting of four numeric fields separated by dots.
 The first three are two digits each and the fourth is one digit. - text: A quoted string, or two quoted strings separated by a dot.
 If only one appears, it cannot contain more than twelve characters.
-If two appear, the first cannot contain more than twelve characters and the second cannot contain more than fifteen characters.

-Line Description of a line starting from an Input specification, Block specification, or Dot specification, and ending at an Output specification, Block specification, or Dot specification.
+If two appear, the first cannot contain more than twelve characters and the second cannot contain more than fifteen characters. - Line Description of a line starting from an Input specification, Block specification, or Dot specification, and ending at an Output specification, Block specification, or Dot specification.
 A Line specification has two required fields, from and to, of the same form.
 The from field can contain only a single item.
-The to field can contain an arbitrary number of items, enclosed in square brackets and separated by commas, provided the from field identifies a Dot specification.
+The to field can contain an arbitrary number of items, enclosed in square brackets and separated by commas.